Mission Statement: Gardens and programs that inspire, educate and enrich our lives and our community.

 Separate donations can also be transacted online!

-Here is a very brief listing/description of some of the various jobs we need to fill.
+Here is a very brief listing/description of some of the various jobs we will need to fill on sale days.
 As you can infer, some jobs are more physical than others.
-I will give you more details when you volunteer.

-Field Helper: Help with selections and help pull trees to for purchase
+Field Helper: Help with selections and help pull trees for purchase

 Holding area: “Check in” and hold plant loads while people continue to shop